jkiet/go-pie/README.md

 ## How to build
 - download golang package for your architecture and setup GOROOT (and add to GOPATH $GOROOT/bin) with it
 - clone this repo to your golang project directory structure (ie. to: ~/goworkspace/src/github.com/jkiet/go-pie)
-- you can invoke init script to setup environment variables (see coments inside)
+- you can invoke init script to setup environment variables (see comments inside)
 ```
 source ./init
 ```